Prabal0002/Reactjs_task/README.md

 # Reactjs_task

-creating an interactive like button using reactJs state component creating an ludoboard using 2 state component in ReactJs
+#Creating an interactive like button using reactJs state component

+#Creating an ludoboard using 2 state component in ReactJs